slingamn/inconveniences/homepage/index.md

 Work
 ----
+As of summer 2013, I have a draft of a new philosophy paper, called [Frequentism as a positivism: a three-tiered account of probability](philosophy/frequentism_positivism/frequentism_positivism.pdf).
+It replies to Alan Hajek's criticisms of frequentism, proposes a different conception of what frequency probability is, and tries for an integrated picture of different notions of probability.

-I've written a term paper for a spring 2012 philosophy seminar, discussing a recent exchange between Adam Elga and Julian Jonker.
+I wrote a paper for a spring 2012 philosophy seminar, discussing a recent exchange between Adam Elga and Julian Jonker.
 It's called [Against the possibility of a formal account of rationality](philosophy/against_rationality/against_rationality.pdf).
-A very brief summary: it's about potential implications of P vs. NP and the exponential time hypothesis for the meaning of "rationality".
+A brief summary: it's about potential implications of P vs. NP and the exponential time hypothesis for the meaning of "rationality".

 Here's the one public piece of code I've worked on that I'm not excessively embarrassed by: a fast templating language for Python called [EZIO](http://github.com/Yelp/ezio/).